kyle-strachan/jot_app/README.md

 ```

 ## API Endpoints
-While the application uses server-rendered views with EJS, routes are designed in RESTful structure and HTTP methods (GET, POST, PUT, DELETE).
+The application uses server-rendered views with EJS, routes are designed in RESTful structure and HTTP methods (GET, POST, PUT, DELETE).
 All endpoints handle errors gracefully back to UI instead of JSON responses.

 ### Auth Routes